ExoAI/exoai.github.io/_posts/2019-05-06-DirectImaging.markdown

 This is a rough summary of what we did for this project.
 If you are interested to understand what we did, every tiny little detail of our project can be found [here](https://arxiv.org/abs/1904.06155).
 If you want to have a go for yourself, please feel free to download the code from our [Github](https://github.com/ucl-exoplanets/DI-Project) and the sorted data from [here](https://osf.io/ez7pk/).

 ## What's Next?
 We are going to apply our network to known planetary systems!
+Stay tuned!